In my 25+ years as a professional travel writer, I’ve been extremely fortunate to travel to some amazing destinations all around the world.

 From incredible Christmas lights displays at the Atlanta Botanical Gardens and Callaway Gardens to Holly Jolly Jekyll on Jekyll Island and Victorian Christmas in Thomasville, every corner of the state has holiday spirit to spare.

-Read on for our guide to 20 of the most fun and festive places to celebrate Christmas in Georgia, including info on the 2022 dates, ticket prices, and things to do at these beloved holiday attractions.
+Read on for our guide to 20 of the most fun and festive places to celebrate Christmas in Georgia, including info on the 2024 dates, ticket prices, and things to do at these beloved holiday attractions.

-Places to Celebrate Christmas in Georgia Guide
+Christmas in Georgia Guide

 (Arranged alphabetically)

-- Celebration of Lights Rock & Roll Christmas in Albany GA
+- Celebration of Lights in Albany GA

 - Christmas in Helen GA